A Truly Andean Experience

 Today our trip has an incredible ending, as you’ll wake up before dawn to reach the Wonder of the World, Machu Picchu, and thus avoid the arrival of large groups.
 In the morning, you’ll enjoy a guided tour of approximately two hours and then have the possibility to take one of the additional hikes on Huayna Picchu Mountain or Machu Picchu Mountain that will allow you to get a fantastic view of the entire citadel.

 In the afternoon, you’ll descend to Aguas Calientes and have time for lunch at a restaurant of your choice before boarding the train to Ollantaytambo.
-From there, our private transportation will be waiting for you to return to your accommodation in Cusco, taking with us the best memories of the trip.
+From there, our private transportation will be waiting for you to return to your accommodation in Cusco, taking the best memories of the trip with us.

-Today’s the day you’ve been longing for since you set foot on the trail.
-You’re going to be visiting one of the New Seven Wonders of the World and UNESCO World Heritage Site, Machu Picchu!
-We’ll wake up while it’s still dark out after enjoying a restful night’s sleep in our hostel.
+Today’s the day you’ve longed since you set foot on the trail.
+You will visit one of the Seven Wonders of the World and UNESCO World Heritage Site, Machu Picchu!
+We’ll wake up while it’s still dark after enjoying a restful night’s sleep in our hostel.
 We like to begin this final day early to beat the large crowds at Machu Picchu and enjoy the soft morning light hitting the massive rocks.
 The entrance opens at 6:00 am, and we want to be one of the first inside.

 From Aguas Calientes, we’ll take a bus up to the Inca citadel before entering and gazing in awe at the incredible construction.
-Once in the complex, you’ll enjoy a tour of approximately two hours with your guide and visit the most important parts: houses, temples, terraces, cultivation fields, among others.
-You’ll truly be amazed by the ingenuity of the Incas, which to this day remains a mystery.
+Once in the complex, you’ll enjoy a tour of approximately two hours with your guide and visit the most essential parts: houses, temples, terraces, and cultivation fields, among others.
+You’ll truly be amazed by the Incas' ingenuity, which remains a mystery to this day.

 The ancient culture didn’t have modern tools or even iron or steel to work with.
 Those who constructed the city were geniuses in organizing this community sustainably and beautifully on the side of a mountain, even bringing water in canals and aqueducts through its streets for the people to use.
-When a Peruvian guide showed this site to Hiram Bingham, it was almost unrecognizable, covered in thick vegetation and a state of disrepair.
-It has since been cleaned and restored and is now protected and treasured by the world at large.
+When a Peruvian guide showed this site to Hiram Bingham, it was almost unrecognizable, covered in thick vegetation and disrepair.
+It has since been cleaned and restored and is now protected and treasured by the world.

 After your incredible guided tour of the citadel, you’ll have the chance to enjoy one of the additional hikes up Huayna Picchu Mountain (2,720 m / 8,924 ft) or Machu Picchu Mountain (3,000 m / 9,843 ft); these tickets must be booked in advance.
 You’ll be able to contemplate an incredible view over the citadel of Machu Picchu, one of the best panoramas in the world.

 At Salkantay Trekking, we specify the included and non-included services under all the tour itineraries listed on our website.
-We take care of all the logistics, but please pay attention to the details, so you don’t miss anything.
+We take care of all the logistics, but please pay attention to the details to avoid missing anything.
 Some items may be different for specific programs, so please read carefully before booking with us.

 What Is Included?